gustavobartho/Applied-Data-Science-With-Python/README.md

 #### Week learning objectives:

-* Create and use pandas DataFrames to represent raw data
+* Create and use pandas DataFrames to represent raw data;

 ### Week 4 - Answering Questions with Messy Data